simple guide to start with `ts-endpoint`

 Fur our purposes, a Codec is a data structure that knows how to:

-• decode a value coming from the transport layer into a valid runtime value (or an error in case the value is not well-formatted).
+encodea runtime value into a valid transport layer formatdecodea value coming from the transport layer into a valid runtime value (or an error in case the value is not well-formatted).

 A valid Endpoint will use a specific Codec to parse both its Input and Output runtime values: